 This is a go-to for many bloggers when they aren’t sure what to post about.
 Don’t feel bad about this—most of us get writer’s block every now and again.
 Lists are fun and interesting for the readers and not quite as much work for the poster.
 The blog stats show that even just a simple “Top 10” list will do.

 25. 19% of bloggers include video in their blog posts.

 Why read a blog post when you can watch a video instead?
 Video can be used to add extra value and interest or explain a point more thoroughly.

 26. 55% of people will watch videos from beginning to end.

 When it comes to written blog content, only 29% finish reading it.
 We’re not saying you should start putting all your efforts into creating videos.
-But again, consider your audience.
+But again, consider your audience, as, according to video marketing statistics, 33% of online activity is spent watching videos.
 Watching a video is a lot easier than reading a post, so it might be a good thing to add in occasionally.